 Webster defines worship as an intense love or admiration, to honor with an extravagant respect or devotion, and praise as an expression of approval and to glorify or commend the worth of.

-This church intensely loved and praised and worshipped God.
-Their devotion to Him said that He is worthy of all of their praise, and they worshipped Him in the Power of His Spirit and Truth!
+This church intensely loved and praised and worshiped God.
+Their devotion to Him said that He is worthy of all of their praise, and they worshiped Him in the Power of His Spirit and Truth!

 If there are needs in our lives or others, bring them in prayer before the Lord and then by continued praise we will be assured of the victory because praise changes things.
 Praising God will flood our souls with His divine Presence more than in any other way.